RETREAT FAQ

 When should I book my return flight?

-The best flights offered back to East Coast are late evening (red-eye) flights on October 17th or a flight the following morning or early afternoon (October 18th) from La Aurora International Airport (GUA).
+The best flights offered back to East Coast are late evening (red-eye) flights on October 17th or a following morning/early afternoon (October 18th) from La Aurora International Airport (GUA).

-On the final day (October 17), we’ll enjoy a closing morning at Lake Atitlán before departing in the late morning as a group.
+On the final day (October 17), we’ll enjoy a closing morning at Lake Atitlán before departing as a group.

 Your final night at Barceló Hotel in Guatemala City is included, offering time to rest and slowly re-enter before travel. (shared shuttles to airport run every hour or you can book a private transfer or uber)